aiswarya-13315/weatherly/README.md

 ## 📄 license

-MIT — do whatever you want with it ✌️
+MIT — do whatever you want with it (ig)

 ---